 This is a native Direct3D 11 implementation of a bitmap font renderer, similar to the SpriteFont type from XNA Game Studio, plus a command line tool (MakeSpriteFont

 ) for building fonts into bitmap format.
-It is less fully featured than Direct2D and DirectWrite, but may be useful for those who want something simpler and lighter weight.SpriteFont is particularly useful for the Windows phone 8 platform that lacks support for Direct2D and DirectWrite
+It is less fully featured than Direct2D and DirectWrite, but may be useful for those who want something simpler and lighter weight.SpriteFont is particularly useful for the Windows phone 8.0 and Xbox One XDK platforms that lack support for Direct2D and DirectWrite

 The SpriteFont class requires a SpriteBatch